 It may be true that you have to be able to read in order to fill out forms at the DMV, but that's not why we teach children to read.
 We teach them to read for the higher purpose of allowing them access to beautiful and meaningful ideas.
-Paul Lockhart, Lockhart's Lament information Computer science is the study of information processes.
-A process is a sequence of steps.
-Each step changes the state of the world in some small way, and the result of all the steps produces some goal state.
-For example, baking a cake, mailing a letter, and planting a tree are all processes.
-Because they involve physical things like sugar and dirt, however, they are not pure information processes.
-Computer science focuses on processes that involve abstract information rather than physical things.

-Computing changes how we think about problems and how we understand the world.
+Paul Lockhart, Lockhart's Lament Computing changes how we think about problems and how we understand the world.
 The goal of this book is to teach you that new way of thinking.

-Processes, Procedures, and Computers 1.1
+1.1 Processes, Procedures, and Computers